FuzzyStatic/blizzard/README.md

 ### Fetching Overwatch League Data

-You can use the functions prefixed with "OWL" to acquire StarCraft 2 information.
-For example, you can get information about the Overwatch LEague:
+You can use the functions prefixed with "OWL" to acquire Overwatch League information.
+For example, you can get information about the Overwatch League:

 ```go
 dat, _, err := usBlizzClient.OWLSummaryData(ctx)